 In addition to creating music for film, TV and video games, Tori also scores her own projects and sings.
 Among her most exciting projects is The Future is Female Concert, an annual event she founded to showcase the contributions of women composers in film and television, as well as the global music composition community at large.

-Held at the historic Wiltern Theatre in Los Angeles on Tuesday, September 4, 2018, the concert is presented by KCRW and features the Hollywood Chamber Orchestra.
+Held at the historic Wiltern Theatre in Los Angeles, the concert is presented by KCRW and features the Hollywood Chamber Orchestra.
 This year’s headliner is Coco composer Germaine Franco.

 We had a chance to catch up with Tori to discuss gender equality, how to survive (and succeed) in a male-dominated industry and why you should never give up on your dreams even when the going gets tough.